Parameterized Queries

 sql"SELECT name, email FROM user".query[(String, String)].to[List]

-Next, let's incorporate the query into a method and add a parameter to select only the data that matches the id
+Next, let's incorporate the query into a method and add a parameter to select only data matching the user-specified id.
+We insert the id argument into the SQL statement as $id, just like string interpolation.

 val id = 1